nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/lifecycle-management.md

 - Default state when no lifecycle specified

 **Proposed:**
-- Indicates package is ready for review and approval
+- Indicates package revision is ready for review and approval
-- Still mutable like Draft
+- Still mutable in the sense that it can be rejected back to Draft for changes
 - Signals intent to publish
 - Used in approval workflows and GitOps processes
 - Can be reverted to Draft for rework